damiencarbery/quotes/README.md

 ---

-"The difference between a demanding and not demanding reader is that the later ask no questions and get no answerer." - Unknown
+"The difference between a demanding and undemanding reader is that the latter ask no questions and get no answer." - Unknown

 ---